 Cyber Security Systems as the Foundation of Infrastructure Resilience

-Resilience in energy infrastructure depends on enforceable controls.
-Modern cyber security systems must operate consistently across IT, OT, and cloud environments.
-Identity verification must prevent lateral movement.
-Monitoring must generate traceable logs.
-Policy enforcement must be centralised and auditable.
+Cyber security systems must operate across IT, OT, and cloud environments.
+Identity controls must prevent unauthorised access.
+Monitoring systems must generate detailed logs.
+Policy enforcement must be centralised.
+Strong cyber network security ensures that controls are applied consistently across all systems.

 Conclusion: Cybersecurity as Executive Infrastructure Strategy